MicrosoftDocs/azure-docs/articles/active-directory/user-help/active-directory-passwords-update-your-own-password.md

 # Reset your work or school password

-If you forgot your password, never got one from your company support, or have been locked out of your account, you can use your security info and your mobile device to reset your password.
+If you forgot your work or school password, never got a password from your organization, or have been locked out of your account, you can use your security info and your mobile device to reset your work or school password.
+Your administrator must turn this feature on for you to be able to register your information and reset your own password.
+If you don't see the **Forgot my password** option, it means that your administrator hasn't turned the feature on for your organization.
+If you believe this to be incorrect, contact your help desk for assistance.

->[!NOTE]
+If you know your password, but want to change it, see the [Change your password steps](https://docs.microsoft.com/azure/active-directory/user-help/active-directory-passwords-update-your-own-password#how-to-change-your-password) sections of this article.

->If you know your password and just want to change it, you can go to the [Change your password](#how-to-change-your-password) steps in this article.<br><br>
+>[!Important]
->If you're trying to get back into a personal account like Xbox, hotmail.com, or outlook.com, try the suggestions in the [When you can't sign in to your Microsoft account](https://support.microsoft.com/help/12429/microsoft-account-sign-in-cant) article.
+>This article is intended for users trying to use reset a forgotten or unknown work or school account password.
+If you're an administrator looking for information about how to turn on self-service password reset for your employees or other users, see the [Deploy Azure AD self-service password reset and other articles]( https://docs.microsoft.com/azure/active-directory/authentication/howto-sspr-deployment).

 ## How to reset or unlock your password for a work or school account